mpawl/paydirt-spf/README.md

 * `example.com-ip-YYYY-MM-DD_HH-MM-SS.csv`
 * `example.com-cidr-YYYY-MM-DD_HH-MM-SS.csv`

-Run `pd_testip.py`, feeding in one of the two log files to attempt to allocate one of the AWS Elastic IP addresses in the SPF record.
+Run `pd_testip.py`, feeding in one of the two log files to attempt to allocate the AWS Elastic IP addresses in the SPF record.
 The IP address log file will likely have many less entries than the CIDR log file.
 The CIDR log file could take some time to run through.
 Below is an example of running `pd_testip.py`:

 ```
 python pd_testip.py --log example.com-ip-YYYY-MM-DD_HH-MM-SS.csv